seanreed1111/sql-recipes/recipes.md

 According to NUM_OF_FIELDS, the result set has 4 columns The column names are: painter,price,state,title According to the row hash size, the result set has 4 columns The column names are: painter,price,state,title Now the two column counts are the same, which indicates that no values are lost when fetching into a hash.
-Another way to address the problem that requires no column renaming is to fetch the row into something other than a hash.
+Another way to address the problem that requires no column renaMINg is to fetch the row into something other than a hash.
 For example, you can fetch the row into an array and refer to the columns by ordinal position within the array: while (my @val = $sth->fetchrow_array ())
 {
 print "painter: $val[0], title: $val[1], "